xuweiwu/RoboND-Rover-Project/writeup_template.md

 ```
 The function sets a value range for each channel of RGB individually to specify the yellow/gold color of rock samples.
 Those ranges are obtained through investigations of self-recorded example images in an interactive matplotlib window.

-The following two figures show the resulsts of the color selection with provided and recorded images respectively.
+The following two figures show the resulsts of the color selection with provided and recorded images, respectively.
 Provided image:
 ![alt text][image1]
 Color selection with the provided image: